Travel like a President: Presidential Vacations Over the Years

 Spectacular Kailua Beach was the location of President Obama’s ‘winter White House’ in Hawaii.
 Visiting his birthplace was a regular event for Obama, who vacationed in Kailua many times over his eight years as our 44th president.
-The luxurious beach-front where the first family stayed is a rental property is available to anyone with the $4,500 nightly fee.
+The luxurious beachfront where the first family stayed is a rental property that's available to anyone who can afford the $4,500 nightly fee.

 - Theodore Roosevelt was the first U.S. president to travel outside of the country.